ultrageopro/ultrageosite/src/content/blog/speech2note.md

 to do so.
 After registration, their data will be saved in a Supabase table.

-During the request processing, all files are deleted from the server.
-No user data is stored permanently on the server.
+_No user data is stored permanently on the server._

 ## Database
 ---